awsdocs/amazon-s3-developer-guide/doc_source/crr-add-config.md

 In the destination configuration, you must provide the name of the bucket where you want Amazon S3 to replicate objects\.

-The following code shows the minimum requirements for a rule:
+The following code shows the minimum requirements for a rule\.

 ```
 ...